 Disability Discrimination at School: Children With Health-Care Issues

-How IDEA, Section 504, and the ADA protect children with medical issues from disability discrimination at school.
+How the IDEA, Section 504, and the ADA protect children with physical or mental issues from disability discrimination at school.

 Sometimes children with disabilities experience barriers to participation at school or discrimination due to their health-care-related needs.
-Here are some examples.
+Here are some examples of discrimination against students with disabilities:

 • Children who need medication, such as an asthma inhaler or insulin, during the school day may have difficulty accessing it.